-Also known as sun spots, solar lentigines, liver spots, or freckles, age spots occur in response to cumulative sun exposure.
-However, they get the name “age spots” because they usually start becoming more visible with age (commonly in the 40s).
+Also known as sun spots, solar lentigines, liver spots or freckles, age spots occur in response to cumulative sun exposure.
+However, they get the name “age spots” because they usually start becoming more visible with age (commonly in the 40′s).
 Not to be confused with ephelides (the tan freckles that appear in the summer and disappear by winter), age spots are permanent dark areas that do not fade over time.
-While they are not a health concern, some forms of skin cancer look like age spots when they first appear, so it’s important to monitor any new spots.
-If you’ve noticed any questionable or changing skin lesions, it’s important to have them checked by a dermatologist.
-Skin cancer caught early responds best to treatment.
+While they are not a health concern, some forms of skin cancer look like age spots when they first appear so it’s important to monitor any new spots.
+If you’ve noticed any questionable or changing skin lesions, it’s important to have them checked by a board-certified dermatologist.

 The skin’s surface layer is called the epidermis, and just below that is the dermis.
 Melanin gives the skin its color, or pigmentation.
 Sun exposure causes the body to produce more melanin, which is why we get tan.
 However, with extended sun exposure, the specialized cells (melanocytes) that produce the pigment may produce too much melanin, creating age spots.
 Certain people are more prone to age spots because of genetics, but most occur due to age and sun exposure.